wp-plugins/email-newsletter/readme.txt

 This option is important for your mail receivers being able to unsubscribe from your newsletter.
 There will be a link in each newsletter that mail receivers can click for unsubscribing from your mailing list.
 [More Info](http://www.gopiplus.com/work/2010/09/25/email-newsletter/)

+= Opt In Setting =

+Double Opt In means subscribers need to confirm their email address by an activation link sent them on a activation email message.
+Single Opt In means subscribers do not need to confirm their email address.

 = Plugin configuration =

 1. Drag and drop the widget.
 2. Add the plugin in the posts or pages using short code.
 3. Add directly in to the theme using PHP code.

 [Plugin Configuration](http://www.gopiplus.com/work/2010/09/25/email-newsletter/)